ThreatResponse/serverless-vulnerable-azure/README.md

 * Modify billing function:
   * Change it from cron to API
   * Trigger billing at arbitrary times
+  * Change source of billing function to only bill me $1
 * Change source of 'charge writing' API to not accept my card (or someone else's?) (if fn exists)

 SQL schema: